CA4022/CSC1109-Data-Speed-and-Scale/docs/lab6/index.md

 - spark.mllib package is now in maintenance mode (RDD-based API) available [here](https://spark.apache.org/docs/latest/mllib-guide.html)

-Note: SparkML (on DataFrames) supports ML pipelines and should therefore be your library of choice for ML on Spark (e.g. in your assignment).
+NOTE: SparkML (on DataFrames) supports ML pipelines and should therefore be your library of choice for ML on Spark (e.g. in your assignment).

-Warning: While you can do ML with Spark in any of the languages we have covered, we do think it is important to stress: **we recommend using Python for this!** There is a reason that python has become the de-facto standard in ML and data science: it **excels** as a high-level glue language for wrapping highly optimised libraries in other languages, moving data between them, and
+WARNING: While you can do ML with Spark in any of the languages we have covered, we do think it is important to stress: **we recommend using Python for this!** There is a reason that python has become the de-facto standard in ML and data science: it **excels** as a high-level glue language for wrapping highly optimised libraries in other languages, moving data between them, and